Art Therapy Program

 After graduation from this program

 Once in graduate school for art therapy, some programs also prepare students to apply for licensure as a professional counselor.
 Art therapists can find employment in a variety of areas including senior centers, hospitals, mental health centers, special education programs, veteran services and penal institutions.
-An art therapist is trained to use the creative art processes of making art to improve the mental, physical, and emotional well-being of all age groups.
-Certified practitioners integrate the fields of human development, visual art (painting, drawing, sculpting, etc.) with current theories and models of counseling.
+An art therapist is trained to use the creative art processes of making art to improve the mental, physical and emotional well-being of people in all age groups.
+Certified practitioners integrate the fields of human development and visual art (painting, drawing, sculpting, etc.) with current theories and models of counseling.
 The American Art Therapy Association (APTA) website provides students with a list of accredited art therapy graduate programs in the United States.

-Dr. Renata L. Nero is the Chair of the Psychology Department where the major is housed primarily.
-Mrs. Esther Delaquis-Baidoo, Chair of the Visual Arts Department, and Mr. Joel Stanulonis, Assistant Professor of Art, also are available for advising and questions on extracurricular activities, community service and clinical experience.
+You may contact the Psychology Department at (281) 649-3095 or email CoEBS@hbu.edu for advising.
+Tiffany Bergeron (TBergeron@HBU.edu) chair of the Visual Arts Department, is also available for advising and questions on extracurricular activities, community service and clinical experience.
 If you have questions, please email them or make an appointment.

 - Complete at least 100 hours of volunteer or professional experience in a helping role in an educational and/or human services setting